gdsl/SOFTENG-306-PROJECT-2/README.md

 Santa Simulation Game for SE306 project 2.
 Android game created using Unity.
+The aim of the game is to act as Santa's helper and deliver presents to the christmas tree without being detected or raising suspicion.
+There are traps to avoid, hiding places, and cookies to collect!
+Created by UGSOFT, 2015.
+Authors: Guyver, Wesley, John, Chang Kon, Chuan, Kevin, Jay, Nikhil, and Jared.

 Build Instructions:
 - Create an empty folder called SantaStealth
 - git init
 - git remote add origin https://github.com/gdsl/SOFTENG-306-PROJECT-2
 - git fetch
-- git checkout master/nightly (or "git checkout PROTOTYPE" for prototype version)
+- git checkout master/nightly (or "git checkout FINAL" for final version)

 To run on Unity
 - open existing project